 Bicycle riders are subject to many of the same traffic control signs that drivers are on the roadways.

 No bicycle signs, MUTCD R5-6, prohibit bicycle traffic from entering a roadway or facility.
 If used at a facility, these signs should be posted at the entrances.

-Speed limit signs are essential traffic control signs, and can vary in the limit depending on the specific state that you are driving though.
+Speed limit signs are essential traffic control signs and can vary in the limit depending on the specific state that you are driving through.